 2.2.9.
 Review and Agreement of Safety Documents

-The role of the PSC includes reviewing safety documents and advising the Team Leader on their suitability.
+The role of the PSC includes reviewing safety documents and advising the safety delegation holder on their suitability.
 Agreement that the document is suitable can be signified in various ways and the Team Leader should define which is required.
 Methods for recording the review and its findings could include:

 - Formal sign off of the document by all members of the PSC;